 The First Day

-A swag bag with company branded items offers new employees an immediate sense of connection to the organization and its people.
-But unfortunately, this is where many companies stop.
-This is also the end of employee onboarding success.
+A swag bag with company-branded items offers new employees an immediate sense of connection to the organization and its people.
+But unfortunately, this is where many companies stop and that would also mean the end of employee onboarding success.
 Day one should be well organized and scheduled.
 Don’t overload them with too much learning, especially isolated learning, as most of it won’t be retained.

 Assign your new hire a mentor on the team or a department within your organization, depending on size and structure.
 Instituting a mentor program if you don’t have one can be a benefit in several ways.
 The new hire has a designated person to go to for support.
 In the case of someone learning a new industry, it can be helpful for them to shadow the mentor and have questions answered in real time rather than saving them for meetings with their manager.
 Additionally, it can help other members develop leadership skills and prepare them for a management role.

 A team lunch is always a must.
 Remember this is the first day of junior year at a new high school, and there’s nothing more vulnerable than holding a tray and wondering where to sit.

 Weeks 1 and 2

 Onboarding success goes beyond day one.
 During the first two weeks of employment, it’s important for the new hire to develop greater insight into the company and specific knowledge of relevant processes and procedures.
 Various mini-training sessions on things that will be used immediately should be implemented at this time.
 As much as the role permits, give them achievable tasks they can successfully complete.
 This will prime them to feel secure with the change and their new role.

 This is also a great time for forging deeper relationships with the team.
 Setting up coffee connects or lunches with a different team members can be a great way to achieve this.